 Nursing Pillow – This made positioning the baby for feeding so easy.
 It also helps relieve the stress on your back.
-I was partial to the Boppy but have also hears wonderful things about the Brest Friend pillow and the Dr. Brown’s pillow.
+I was partial to the Boppy, but have also heard wonderful things about the Brest Friend pillow and the Dr. Brown’s pillow.

 Nipple Cream – This cream by Earth Mama Angel baby works magic.
 It’s organic and soothes dry, cracked nipples or anywhere else on your body.
 It works well on babies dry cheeks, too.

 Nursing Tank – Wearing a shirt that easily snaps up and down for feeding times makes life a little easier.
 I loved wearing nursing tanks so I didn’t have to lift my whole shirt up and expose my belly during feeding times.